UKCloud/documentation/articles/azure/azs-how-create-spn-portal.md

 ## Gathering SPN credentials

-1. On the blade that has now opened, copy the **Application ID** and store it somewhere secure.
+1. On the blade that has now opened, copy the **Application (client) ID** and store it somewhere secure.
 This value is sometimes referred to as the SPN Client ID.

     ![Copy Application ID](images/azs-browser-select-SPN-App-ID.png)